 Mukta heads up the function for the Living Places Business Unit, with a focus on collaborative relationships, supply-chain innovation, safety and sustainability.

-With a keen interest in ED&I, Mukta recently took up the role of co-chair of the Gender Affinity Network at Balfour Beatty and for our latest Big Interview, she spoke to Hayley Packham about what equality, diversity and inclusion means to her and how she got into procurement.
+With a keen interest in ED&I, Mukta recently took up the role of co-chair of the Gender Affinity Network at Balfour Beatty and for Procurement Heads‘ latest Big Interview, she spoke to Hayley Packham about what equality, diversity and inclusion mean to her and how she got into procurement.

-What does equality, diversity and inclusion mean to you?
+What do equality, diversity and inclusion mean to you?